tlsnotary/docs-mdbook/src/faq.md

 No, it is not essential.
 The `Notary` is an optional role which we introduced in the `tlsn` library as a convenience mode for `Verifiers` who choose not to participate in the TLS connection themselves.

 For historical reasons, we continue to refer to the protocol between the `Prover` and the `Verifier` as the "TLSNotary" protocol, even though the `Verifier` may choose not to use a `Notary`.

+### Why does TLSNotary need an online Verifier?
+Can't this be done serverlessly in the browser with Zero Knowledge? { #faq14 }

+TLSNotary uses a multi-party computation (MPC) approach to secure the TLS session.
+Without MPC, the Prover would have full control over the TLS session keys and could forge the Server’s responses.
+Zero-knowledge (ZK) proofs alone cannot prevent this.
+To prevent forged responses, the Verifier participates in the handshake, splitting the TLS session keys between the Prover and the Verifier.

+In a proxy-based approach, simple ZK proofs can be used.
+The proxy server connects to the server, observes the encrypted traffic, and later verifies a ZK proof from the Prover that the plaintext matches the encrypted data.
+However, TLSNotary’s direct connection model provides stronger guarantees of security and resistance to censorship compared to the proxy approach.

 ### Which TLS versions are supported? { #faq6 }